xmzqhl/ALMenuBar/README.md

 =========
 support ARC or MRC

-When your project has the action which share something to other social app,you can user this to show the choose,hope you enjoy it.
+When your project has the action which sharing something to other social app,you can user this to show the choice,hope you enjoy it.